NearNodeFlash/NearNodeFlash.github.io/docs/rfcs/0002/readme.md

                 PERSISTENT_DW_foo-persistent-storage: type=lustre mount-type=mount-point
         ```

-    2. Rabbit software creates a Job and duplicates the `foo` pod template spec in the NNF Container Profile and fills in the necessary volumes and config map.
+    2. Rabbit software creates a pod and duplicates the `foo` pod template spec in the NNF Container Profile and fills in the necessary volumes and config map.

         ```yaml
-            kind: Job
+            kind: Pod
-            apiVersion: batch/v1
+            apiVersion: v1
             metadata:
                 name: my-job-container-my-foo
-            spec:
-              activeDeadlineSeconds: 300
-              backoffLimit: 3
             template:
                 metadata:
                     name: foo
                     namespace: default
                 spec:
                     containers:
                     # This section unchanged from Container Profile
                     - name: foo
                       image: foo:latest
                       command:
                         - /foo
                       volumeMounts:
                       - name: foo-local-storage
                         mountPath: /foo/local
                       - name: foo-persistent-storage
                         mountPath: /foo/persistent
                       - name: nnf-config
                         mountPath: /nnf/config
                       ports:
                         - name: compute
                           hostPort: 9376 # hostport selected by Rabbit software
                           containerPort: 80

                     # volumes added by Rabbit software
                     volumes:
                     - name: foo-local-storage
                       hostPath:
                         path: /nnf/job/my-job/my-gfs2
                     - name: foo-persistent-storage
                       hostPath:
                         path: /nnf/persistent/some-lustre
                     - name: nnf-config
                       configMap:
                         name: my-job-container-my-foo

                     # securityContext added by Rabbit software - values will be inherited from the workflow
                     securityContext:
                       runAsUser: 1000
                       runAsGroup: 2000
                       fsGroup: 2000
         ```

     3. Rabbit software starts the pods on Rabbit nodes
 4. Post-Run
-   1. Rabbit will wait for all jobs/pods to finish
+   1. Rabbit will wait for all pods to finish
-   2. If all Jobs are successful, Post-Run will be marked as `Ready`
+   2. If all pods are successful, Post-Run will be marked as `Ready`
-   3. If any Jobs is not successful, Post-Run will not be marked as `Ready`
+   3. If any pod is not successful, Post-Run will not be marked as `Ready`
-5. Teardown:
-   1. Jobs/Containers will be removed.

 ## Security